JaKooLit/Debian-Hyprland/README.md

 > [!NOTE]
 > Main reason why I have not included an uninstallation script is simple.
 Some packages maybe already installed on your system by default.
 If I create an uninstall script with packages that I have set to install, you may end up a unrecoverable system.

+> [!WARNING]
+> Download this script on a directory where you have write permissions. ie. HOME.
+Or any directory within your home directory.
+Else script will fail

 #### ⚠️ Pre-requisites and VERY Important! ###
 - Do not run this installer as sudo or as root
 - This Installer requires a user with a priviledge to install packages